How to Find the Perfect-Fitting Bra in Japan

 A to J Cups And Everything In Between

-Let me take a brief break from dating to talk about a very important topic that many foreign women in Japan have difficulties sorting out: bras.
-Regardless of what size you wear, you are bound to run into some issues with how the sizing works, where you can find your size and how these necessities are priced.
+Let me take a brief break from dating to talk about a very important topic: bras.
+It might seem trivial but many foreign women in Japan have difficulties sorting out this subject.
+Regardless of your size, you are bound to run into some issues with the sizing, where you can find your size and how these necessities are priced.

-When I came to Japan 10 years ago, I was very naive to think that all shops would carry the standard range of cup and band sizes, the North American A-to-D and their variations.
+When I first came to Japan, I was very naive to think that all shops would carry the North American standard A-to-D range of cup and band sizes variations.
 Long story short — I was very wrong.

 Getting The Right Size

 Japanese bra sizes — on average — are smaller than those available overseas.
 According to Triumph International Japan’s Lingerie White Paper, the majority of Japanese women fall within the B to D cup range.
 You will have to keep in mind that a Japanese C is essentially a North American B.

 Based on my experience in Japan, you simply have to add two cup sizes to whatever your North American size is and convert the band size from inches to the nearest centimeter.
 Another option to find your size would be to use an online converter.
 However, this may not be your actual size as every store and style has its own slight variations, so I strongly recommend getting a fitting done before making any purchases — or ask the store staff to measure you.

 To find your basic Japanese bra size simply add two cup sizes to whatever your North American size is and convert the band size from inches to the nearest centimeter.

 Bra Stores In Japan

 Here comes the hard part.
 Now that you have a rough idea of what bra size to look for, where should you go?